tracecompass/tracecompass/README.md

 Compiling manually
 ------------------

-To build the plugins manually using Maven, simply run the following command from the top-level directory:
+To build the project manually using Maven, simply run the following command from the top-level directory:

     mvn clean install